Skip to content

 • Injury

 Lipomas do not usually require treatment unless they cause symptoms or cosmetic concerns.
-In addition to typical surgical excision for lipoma removal, lipomas may be treated with liposuction methods.
-Steroid injections can also be used to shrink the lipoma.
+In addition to typical surgical excision for lipoma removal, steroid injections can also be used to shrink the lipoma.

 Book an Appointment